bacharakis/learning-open-source/_articles/stepping-into-opensource/licensing.md

 ### Contributor License Agreement

-From time to time you will see something called a '[Contributor License Agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement)'(CLA) as a prerequisite to contributing to an open project.
-To better understand why a project might use a CLA read : ['Does my project need an additional contributor agreement?'](https://opensource.guide/legal/#does-my-project-need-an-additional-contributor-agreement) from Github.
+From time to time you will see something called a '[Contributor License Agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement)' (CLA) as a prerequisite to contributing to an open project.
+To better understand why a project might use a CLA read : ['Does my project need an additional contributor agreement?'](https://opensource.guide/legal/#does-my-project-need-an-additional-contributor-agreement) from GitHub.

-Some projects that use CLA's are:
+Some projects that use CLAs are:
 * [Canonical](https://www.ubuntu.com/legal/contributors)
 * [Fedora](https://fedoraproject.org/wiki/Legal:Fedora_Project_Contributor_Agreement)
 * [Android](https://cla.developers.google.com/about/google-individual)